KassemAlKassem/KassemAlKaasem/README.md

 Currently expanding into AI-powered applications and full-stack development to bridge data, automation, and modern software systems.

+I build intelligent, scalable web applications and AI-driven platforms that solve real-world problems — from donor reporting automation to cybersecurity monitoring and expense tracking.

 ---
 🎓 Education
 * Master in Computer Science – AUL